-Content Creator: definition, tasks & more
+Content Creator: Definition, Tasks & More

-Definition of Content Creator
+Defining Content Creator

 What is a content creator?

-Is content creator a profession?
+Is content creator a job?

 A social media manager, on the other hand, focuses on managing and optimizing content on social media channels.

-UGC Creators in online marketing
+UGC creators in online marketing

-Copywriter
+Copywriter & copywriter

 photographer